apache/royale-docs/features/as3/strict-function-types.md

 var result:Array = strictGreet(123.4, true);
 ```

 The compiler also checks for errors when a function is assigned to the function type expression.
-The following assignment fails because the parameter type does not match.
+The following assignment fails because the parameter type does not match:

 ```as3
 var strictGreet:(s:String)=>String;